 - Research and Education

-Solutions for Local Businesses Affected by the COVID-19 Pandemic
+Assistance for Local Businesses Affected by the COVID-19 Pandemic

 Local businesses stand to be hit especially hard with the Governor’s decision to close bars and restaurants, entertainment venues, and recreational facilities — albeit on a temporary basis.
 But there is financial assistance and tax relief available through the Washington State Employment Security Department and the Washington State Department of Revenue, respectively.
 If you are a local business owner and you have been impacted by the COVID-19 virus, you may be entitled to financial aid from the Washington State Employment Security Department (ESD).
 The ESD has adopted a series of emergency rules to relieve the burden of temporary layoffs, isolation, and quarantine for workers and their businesses.